cleanlab/cleanlab/docs/README.md

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) and [clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) the `cleanlab` repository.

+2. Make your code changes (optionally in a new branch) and then `git commit` them.

-2. Install the required packages to build the docs:
+3. Install the required packages to build the docs:

 ```
 pip install -r docs/requirements.txt